gokuloverseeker/speech-recognition-project/README.md

 Install Dependencies: Run !pip install -q git+https://github.com/openai/whisper.git and !apt install -y ffmpeg in a cell.
 Pray it works.
 Run the Script: Execute !python main.py after navigating to the project folder (%cd /content/drive/MyDrive/Colab\ Notebooks/project).
 Upload Audio: Click the upload button, pick a language code (e.g., 'ta' for Tamil, 'en' for English), and watch the magic (or errors) happen.
-Download Results: Grab the .txt and .csv files like they’re hotcakes
+Download Results: Grab the .txt and .csv files like they’re hotcakes.

+😂 Pro Tips (Because We Care… Sort Of)

+If it crashes, blame the Whisper model—not me.
+It’s AI; it should know better.
+Test with short audio files first.
+Your 3-hour podcast might make Colab cry.
+Edit this README.md if you’re feeling fancy—add your own sarcastic flair!

+⚠️ Disclaimer
+This project is brought to you by caffeine and desperation.
+Use at your own risk.
+No refunds, no sympathy.
+Happy transcribing, you tech wizard! 🎤